systemd/mkosi/mkosi.md

   build directory to use.
 This is useful for all build systems that support out-of-tree builds to reuse already built artifacts from previous runs.

+* `$OUTPUTDIR` is set to mkosi's output directory.
+This can be used to produce custom artifacts, for example in conjunction with `Output=none`.

 * `$WITH_DOCS` is either `0` or `1` depending on whether a build
   without or with installed documentation was requested